jonelo/jonelo/README.md

 Welcome to my source code repositories on GitHub!

-I am Ex-Sun Microsystems, and Ex-Oracle.
-I am a SCJD, and OCP Java SE.
 I love to code (not only) in Java, and I am pleased to host the source code for some of my open source projects here on GitHub.
-I am located in Munich, Germany.🍺

 ✨ You can find other interesting stuff at
 - https://johann.loefflmann.net,
 - https://www.credly.com/users/johann-loefflmann/badges and
 - https://www.linkedin.com/in/johannloefflmann/ - let's keep in touch!

+I hold an university degree in Information Technology from an University of Applied Sciences in Germany.
+I am Ex-Sun Microsystems, and Ex-Oracle.
+I am a SCJD, and OCP Java SE, and I have a bunch of other international certificates that could be nailed to the wall.
+And you know what?
+I don't care what you have done in the past, I am interesting in that what you could do today!
+My motto: "people rarely succeed until they have fun in what they are doing".

 ## NumericalChameleon